kawashirov/distant-horizons-core/src/main/java/com/seibel/lod/core/api/external/data/Readme.md

-The data api package holds objects and methods for getting/setting terrain data stored by Distant Horizons.
+The data api package holds objects and methods for getting/setting data stored by Distant Horizons.